MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-transfer-between-locations.md

 ### Undo a transfer shipment

 If you find a mistake in a quantity on a posted transfer order, as long as the shipment isn't received you can easily correct the quantity.
-On the **Poster Transfer Shipment** page, the **Undo Shipment** action creates corrective lines, as follows:
+On the **Posted Transfer Shipment** page, the **Undo Shipment** action creates corrective lines, as follows:

 * The value in the **Quantity Shipped** field is decreased by the undone quantity.
 * The value in the **Qty. to Ship** field is increased by the undone quantity.
 * The **Correction** checkbox is selected for the lines.

-If the quantity was shipped in a warehouse shipment, a corrective line is created in the posted warehouse shipment.
+If the quantity shipped in a warehouse shipment, a corrective line is created in the posted warehouse shipment.

 To complete the correction, reopen the transfer order, enter the correct quantity, and then post the order.
 If you're using a warehouse shipment to ship the order, create and post a new warehouse shipment.